bcgov/platform-developer-docs/src/docs/app-monitoring/check-application-health-after-outage.md

 Your pipeline isn't part of the core application you're likely to be running and often gets missed after an outage.
 Serverless pipelines are unlikely to be affected by platform-wide outages (other than being unavailable for the duration of the outage).
 However, if your pipeline runs via software hosted in your tools namespace (such as Jenkins), you should check that this software has recovered correctly.

-Run a test pipeline to make sure everything works as expected and you don't get caught with a problem pipeline once you start updating your app again.
+Run a test pipeline to make sure everything works as expected and you don't get caught with a problem pipeline once you start updating your application again.

 If you have problems with your pipeline installation, delete the member pods and allow them to restart, then try again.